Best Garden Solar Lights

 When it comes to design features, this solar light stands above most of its kind.
 Yet, the issues with the included mounting hardware and suggested problems with the light triggering in daylight prevent it from ascending.

 You can manually switch off the lights with the integrated on/off switch feature, which is a nice touch.
-Plus, the black finish will add to the décor of the surroundings.
+The lights also automatically turn off after 6 hours so you don’t need to worry about turning them off before bed.

 While this is indeed resistant to corrosion and water, the build quality, as a whole, leaves a lot to be desired.
 Given the plastic sides, they may be torn apart by violent wind storms.